PMP® CERTIFICATION FAQ

 It depends on the student, of course.
-More than a week, that's for sure.
+More than a couple of weeks, that's for sure.

 The test is a big deal.
 It takes a lot of diligent effort to get to the point where you feel 90% confident that you will pass.